Releasing Levies and Levied Property

 - You pay the tax, penalty, and interest you owe.

 - We discover that the time for collection (the statute of limitations) ended before the levy was served.

 - You provide documentation proving that releasing the levy will help us collect the tax.

 - You have an installment agreement, or enter into one, unless the agreement says the levy does not have to be released.

-- We determine that the levy is creating a significant economic hardship for you.
+- We determine that the levy is creating an economic hardship for you.

-- The fair market value of the property exceeds such liabiilty and release of the levy on a part of such property could be made without hindering the collection of such liability.
+- The fair market value of the property exceeds such liability and release of the levy on a part of such property could be made without hindering the collection of such liability.